RedHawk2511/2017-08-17-ou_collaboration/countries/Georgia.md

 Tbilisi

 ## official language
-Georgia
+Georgian

 ## interesting trivia
-Also known as Sakartvelo
+Also known as Sakartvelo.
+Georgia has two northern regions currently occupied by Russia.
+The birthplace of Joseph Stalin was Gori, Georgia